-American Computer Science League (ACSL) organizes computer programming and computer science contests for K-12 students.
+American Computer Science League (ACSL) organizes team computer programming and computer science contests for K-12 schools, organizations and local groups, led by an adult advisor.
 The 2021-2022 school year will be our 44th year of continuous operation!
 Last year, over 500 teams in the United States, Canada, Europe, and Asia participated.

 ACSL offers multiple divisions, providing an appropriate challenge for students of varying ages and abilities.
 An unlimited number of students may compete in each contest.